Reformation Tour

 B

-Start at Strasbourg Cathedral (Cathédrale Notre-Dame de Strasbourg) Even though it's a Catholic church today, it's important because during the early Reformation, Strasbourg was a city of intense religious debate, and some Protestant services happened here.
+We start the day at Strasbourg Cathedral (Cathédrale Notre-Dame de Strasbourg).
+Even though it's a Catholic church today, Strasbourg was a city of intense religious debate during the early Reformation, and some Protestant services happened here.
+Climb the tower for spectacular views!

 Included Meals: